Product (business): By use

 In its online product catalog, retailer Sears, Roebuck and Company divides its products into "departments", then presents products to potential shoppers according to (1) function or (2) brand.
 Each product has a Sears item number and a manufacturer's model number.
 Sears uses the departments and product groupings with the intention of helping customers browse products by function or brand within a traditional department-store structure.

 By association

-A product line is "a group of products that are closely related, either because they function in a similar manner, are sold to the same customer groups, are marketed through the same types of outlets, or fall within given price ranges."
+A product line is "a group of products which are closely related, either because they function in a similar manner, are sold to the same customer groups, are marketed through the same types of outlets, or fall within given price ranges".
+Many businesses offer a range of product lines (their "product mix") which may be unique to a single organisation or may be common across the business's industry.
+Within the insurance industry, product lines are indicated by the type of risk coverage, such as auto insurance, commercial insurance and life insurance.
+Companies such as Pepsi and Coca-Cola are considered to have a very large and diverse product mix.
+Some companies use a large product mix to reach a number of market segments.

-Many businesses offer a range of product lines which may be unique to a single organisation or may be common across the business's industry.
 In 2002 the US Census compiled revenue figures for the finance and insurance industry by various product lines such as "accident, health and medical insurance premiums" and "income from secured consumer loans".
-Within the insurance industry, product lines are indicated by the type of risk coverage, such as auto insurance, commercial insurance and life insurance.